annotorious/annotorious-v1/readme.md

     shapes : [{ //the annotation shape

-        type : 'rect', //the shape type ['rect', 'point', 'polygon'] mask : 'http://www.example.com/mymask.jpg', //the The URL of the mask - only if type is 'rect' [OPTIONAL] geometry : { x : 0.1, y: 0.1, width : 0.4, height: 0.3 } //the shape geometry (relative coordinates)
+        type : 'rect', //the shape type ['rect', 'point', 'polygon'] mask : 'http://www.example.com/mymask.jpg', //the URL of the mask - only if type is 'rect' [OPTIONAL] geometry : { x : 0.1, y: 0.1, width : 0.4, height: 0.3 } //the shape geometry (relative coordinates)

         //geometry : { x : 10, y: 10, width : 40, height: 60 } //the shape geometry (pixel coordinates)
         units: 'fraction', //'units' only required for pixel coordinates [OPTIONAL] ['pixel', 'fraction']

-        style: { //the shape style for personalize single annotation [OPTIONAL]
+        style: { //the shape style, override the shapeStyle properties for this annotation [OPTIONAL]
             outline: '#000000', //outline color for annotation and selection shapes [OPTIONAL]
             outlineWidth: 1, //outline width for annotation and selection shapes [1-12] [OPTIONAL]